 - A license or option from Duke, or proof of ongoing negotiations

 - Proof of funding to cover occupancy costs (i.e. VC/angel investment, awarded grant or with fundable score)

-An Oversight Committee will review BRiDGE applications, and the progress made by Newco members of BRiDGE towards milestones, and will make decisions on renewal or, if necessary, termination of NewCos from BRiDGE.
+BRiDGE Steering Committee will review applications, and the progress made by Newco members of BRiDGE towards milestones, and will make decisions on renewal or, if necessary, termination of NewCos from BRiDGE.

-The Oversight Committee will consider the following criteria when reviewing and scoring applications:
+The Steering Committee will consider the following criteria when reviewing and scoring applications:

-- Feasibility: Defined and achievable milestones, and availability of funds to pay occupancy costs through SBIR/STTR grants, North Carolina Biotechnology Center grants or loans, and/or angel/VC funding
+- Feasibility: defined and achievable milestones, and availability of funds to pay occupancy costs (i.e. through SBIR/STTR grants, North Carolina Biotechnology Center grants or loans, and/or angel/VC funding).

 - Quality of the team and external validation through SBIR/STTR grants, and/or equity investments, and/or strategic partnerships

-Please submit your appliction via Duke’s MyResearchProposal online submission system.
+Please submit your application via Duke’s MyResearchProposal online submission system.